Healthcare Degree Search

 - Descriptive embryology: Descriptive embryology deals with the observation and description of the development of an embryo.

-- Experimental embryology: Also called as analytical embryology or casual embryology, this type involves experimenting with embryos to study various developmental stages.
+- Experimental embryology: Also called analytical embryology or casual embryology, this type involves experimenting with embryos to study various developmental stages.
 Experimental embryology helps scientists understand the basic mechanisms of organisms.
 This field involves dissecting embryos, removing and transplanting various parts of an embryo, and even altering environmental conditions.

 - Chemical embryology: Also known as biochemical or physiological embryology, this branch deals with biochemical, physiological, and biophysical techniques.